martinsumner/leveled/docs/DESIGN.md

 The GET path follows the HEAD path, but once the sequence number has been determined through the response from the Ledger the object itself is fetched from the journal via the Inker.

 All other queries (folds over indexes, keys and objects) are managed by cloning either the Penciller, or the Penciller and the Inker.

+## Startup

+On startup the Bookie will start, and first prompt the Inker to startup.  the Inker will load the manifest and attempt to start a process for each file in the manifest, and then update the manifest with those process IDs.
+The Inker will also look on disk for any CDB files more recent than the manifest, and will open those at the head of the manifest.
+Once Inker startup is complete, the Bookie will prompt the Penciller to startup.

+The Penciller will, as with the Inker, open the manifest and then start a process for each file in the manifest to open those files.
+The Penciller will also look for a persisted level-zero file which was more recent than the current manifest and open a process for this too.
+As part of this process the Penciller determines the highest sequence number that has been seen in the persisted Ledger.
+Once the highest sequence number has determined the Penciller will request a reload from that sequence number.

+To complete the reload request, the Inker will scan all the Keys/Values in the Journal from that sequence number (in batches), converting the Keys and Values into the necessary Ledger changes, and loading those changes into the Ledger via the Penciller.

+Once the Ledger is up-to-date with the very latest changes in the Journal, the Bookie signals that startup is complete and it is ready to receive load.

+## Recovery

+Theoretically, the entire Ledger can be restored from the Journal, if the Ledger were erased and then the Bookie was started as normal.
+This was intended as a potential simplified backup solution, as this would require only the slowly mutating Journal to be backed up, and so would be suited to an incremental delta-based backup strategy and restoring to points in time.
+There are some potential issues with this:

+- It is not clear how long scanning over the Journal would take with an empty ledger, and it would certainly be too long for the standard Riak vnode start timeout.

+- Some changes build over history, and so would be lost if earlier changes are lost due to compaction of out-of-date values (e.g. 2i index changes in Riak).

+- Journal compaction becomes more complicated if it is necessary to recover in a scenario where the head of the Journal has been corrupted (so if we have B.0, B.1 and B.2 as three versions of the object, if B.2 is lost due to corruption and B.1 is compacted then B.0 will be resurrected on recovery - so post compaction there is no point in time recovery possible).

+Three potential recovery strategies are supported to provide some flexibility for dealing with this:

+- recovr - if a value is out of date at the time of compaction, remove it.
+This strategy assumes anomalies can be recovered by a global anti-entropy strategy.

+- retain - on compaction KeyDeltas are retained in the Journal, only values are removed.

+- recalc (not yet implemented) - the compaction rules assume that on recovery the key changes will be recalculated by comparing the change with the current database state.